solendprotocol/liquidator/README.md

 ## Overview

-The Solend liquidator bot identifies underwater obligations to liquidate.
+The Solend liquidator bot identifies and liquidates overexposed obligations.
 Solend awards liquidators a 5% bonus on each liquidation.
 See [Solend params](https://docs.solend.fi/protocol/parameters) for the most up-to-date parameters on each asset.
-This repo is intended as a starting point for the Solend community to build liquidator bots.
+This repo is intended as a starting point for the Solend community to build their liquidator bots.

 ## Usage